Contrast-Security-OSS/DjanGoat/docs/a3/A3-XSS-DOM.md

 </script>
 ```
 It takes user input (params), and renders it back on the page without any output encoding or escaping.

+### Why would someone do this?

+In this specific example, the vulnerability lies in a half-developed feature in which the language option is parsed from the url.
+Following that, it is easy to imagine many situations in which a developer may want to allow for modification of the DOM environment.
+Such modifications can easily lead to XSS vulnerabilities, as demonstrated in this example.

 ### Attack